EMoyaP/EMoyaP/README.md

 - 🔭 I’m currently studdiyng Computer Engineering degree at the UOC
 - 🌱 I’m currently learning C, Java, R and in a few months Python and SQL.
-- 👯 I’m looking to work in a consultancy or development company
+- 👯 I’m looking to work in a consultancy or development company.
-- 💬 Ask me about me or visit my linkedin profile https://www.linkedin.com/in/eugenio-moya/ -->
+- 💬 Ask me about me or visit my linkedin profile https://www.linkedin.com/in/eugenio-moya/

+-->